Pennsylvania PA Schedule B - Dividend and Capital Gains Income

 Historical Past-Year Versions of Pennsylvania Form PA-20S-PA-65 B

-We have a total of nine past-year versions of Form PA-20S-PA-65 B in the TaxFormFinder archives, including for the previous tax year.
+We have a total of thirteen past-year versions of Form PA-20S-PA-65 B in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 PA Schedule B - Dividend Income and Capital Gain Distributions (PA-20S/PA-65 B)